The 'Nam: Final months

-Vietnam veteran Don Lomax, creator of the independent title Vietnam Journal, took over writing duties for The 'Nam in the early 1990s.
-Flagging sales drove Marvel to place the then-popular character The Punisher in several guest appearances in The 'Nam during this period.
+Daley re-assigned writing duties for The 'Nam to Vietnam veteran Don Lomax, creator of the independent title Vietnam Journal, and directed Vansant to begin inking the series as well as penciling it, both starting with The 'Nam #70 (July 1992).
 After the series' conclusion, an epilogue of sorts was published in the form of a Punisher special, The Punisher in the 'Nam: Final Invasion, which included the unpublished issues #85 and 86.

-The character Michael "Ice" Phillips would go on to reappear in The Punisher War Journal Vol. 1, #52-53, and The Punisher War Zone Vol. 1, #27-30.
+The character Michael "Ice" Phillips would go on to reappear in The Punisher War Journal #52–53, and The Punisher War Zone #27–30.